tersesystems/echopraxia/README.md

 Benchmarks show [performance inline with straight SLF4J calls](BENCHMARKS.md).

 Please be aware that how fast and how much you can log is [dramatically impacted](https://tersesystems.com/blog/2019/06/03/application-logging-in-java-part-6/) by your use of an asynchronous appender, your available I/O, your storage, and your ability to manage and process logs.

-Logging can be categorized as either diagnostic (DEBUG/TRACE) or operational (INFO/WARN/ERROR):  if you are doing significant diagnostic logging, consider using an appender optimized for fast local logging, such as [Blacklite](https://github.com/tersesystems/blacklite/), and if you are doing significant operational logging, you should commit to a budget for operational costs i.e. storage, indexing, centralized logging infrastructure.
+Logging can be categorized as either diagnostic (DEBUG/TRACE) or operational (INFO/WARN/ERROR).

+If you are doing significant diagnostic logging, consider using an appender optimized for fast local logging, such as [Blacklite](https://github.com/tersesystems/blacklite/), and consider writing to `tmpfs`.

+If you are doing significant operational logging, you should commit to a budget for operational costs i.e. storage, indexing, centralized logging infrastructure.
+It is very likely that you will run up against budget constraints long before you ever need to optimize your logging for greater throughput.

 ## Logstash